 DRAFT 2

 A text message read "Cat, I need to talk about the rubrics and concept of the competition."
-My smile drained, and my heart started beating out of my chest.
+My smile vanished, and my heart started beating out of my chest.

-The judge, who was my teacher, called to tell me that she disapproves of the existing rubrics and concepts.
+The judge, who was my teacher, called to tell me that she disapproved of the existing rubrics and concepts.
 Though I had a lot of questions in my mind, I quickly adjusted the plan to align with how the teachers envisioned it.
 Initially, I didn’t delegate tasks to my members which made it difficult for me when I had to fix the last-minute changes.
 When it was last minute, I didn’t have any time to re-explain and no one would’ve understood what needs to be done.
 Hence, I had to suffer the consequences of having to do everything all on my own.

 After the event, I tried reflecting on everything that went wrong.
 Could the problem be prevented if I had delegated more and shared every process with them?
 This constantly runs through my mind.
 I’m used to accomplishing tasks quickly and efficiently and I consider delegating and explaining plans to my members will just be a setback for me.
 With that mindset, things just ended up backfiring.
 Then, I made a promise to myself to do things differently, starting with changing how I should lead my members.